nutrition

 • Consuming smaller frequent meals to help increase your metabolism, stabilise your energy levels and keep you full throughout the day or during times when you typically do not feel hungry.

-• Something above anticipating time when you tend to feel hungry and planning protein rich, nutrient dense snacks to help limit unwanted snacking
+• Something above anticipating the time when you tend to feel hungry and planning protein-rich, nutrient-dense snacks to help limit unwanted snacking

-• Consuming more protein across the day to ensure your body keeps burning fat, to feed your muscles and assist in satiety and craving control.
+• Consuming more protein across the day ensures your body keeps burning fat, to feed your muscles and assist in satiety and craving control.
 You should aim to have a source of protein in each main meal and snack to keep you full throughout the day.

-• Consuming more fibre to improve digestion and digestive health, and also keep you fuller for longer!
+• Consuming more fibre improves digestion and digestive health, and also keeps you fuller for longer!
 Aiming for 30 grams of fibre per day is recommended.

 • Drinking more water to keep you hydrated and ensure you aren’t confusing thirst signals for hunger signals

-Overall it is important to build a healthy habit around your approach to weight loss and overall health by prioritising nutritious foods, movement and finding a balance you can maintain consistently.
+Overall it is important to build a healthy habit around your approach to weight loss and overall health by prioritising nutritious foods, movement and finding a balance you can maintain consistently as you eat fewer calories and achieve your goal weight.

 Related Articles